Written For ParentCircle Website new design update

-Along with students and teachers, the principal also play an important part in helping organise the annual day and ensuring its success.
+Along with students and teachers, the principal also plays an important part in helping organize the annual day and ensuring its success.

 We talk to Dr Srinivasa Raghavan, principal of Bala Vidya Mandir School in Chennai to know more about his role and the significance of the school annual day in a student's life.